mgalley/DSTC7-End-to-End-Conversation-Modeling/data_extraction/README.md

 ## Data description:

 Each conversation in this dataset consist of Reddit `submission` and its following discussion-like `comments`.
-In this data, we restrict ourselves to submissions that provide an `URL` along with a `title` (see [example](https://www.reddit.com/r/todayilearned/comments/f2ruz/til_a_woman_fell_30000_feet_from_an_airplane_and/)).
+In this data, we restrict ourselves to submissions that provide an `URL` along with a `title` (see [example Reddit submission](https://www.reddit.com/r/todayilearned/comments/f2ruz/til_a_woman_fell_30000_feet_from_an_airplane_and/), which refers to [this web page](https://en.wikipedia.org/wiki/Vesna_Vulovi%C4%87)).
 The web page scraped from the URL provides grounding or context to the conversation, and is additional (non-conversational) input that models can condition on to produce responses that are more informative and contentful.

 ### Conversation file: